dotnetKyle/DoD-PKI-OpenSSL/DoD/1A_IntermediateCA/README.md

+# Create the Intermediate CA

-To create the Intermediate CA private key:
+1. Create the Intermediate private key

        openssl genrsa -aes256 -out private/intermediate.key.pem 4096

-    Enter a strong password
+    Enter a strong password.

-Create a signing request for the root CA to sign your intermediate cert:
+2. Create a signing request for the root CA to sign and issue your intermediate cert:

        openssl req -config intermediateca.cnf -new -sha256 -key private/intermediate.key.pem -out csr/intermediate.csr.pem

     Most of the options need to match the Root CA.

-    Common Name, however MUST be different than the Root CA.
+    Common Name, however ***MUST*** be different than the Root CA.

-Now to create the Intermediate CA public Key, you must sign it using the root CA.
+3. Now to create the Intermediate CA public Key, you must sign it using the root CA.

-cd into the Root CA folder:
+   * cd into the Root CA folder:

          cd ..
          cd 1_RootCA

-Create the cert using the CSR:
+   * Create the cert using the CSR:

-    openssl ca -config rootca.cnf -extensions v3_intermediate_ca -days 365 -notext -md sha256 -in C:/Certificates/DoD/1A_IntermediateCA/csr/intermediate.csr.pem -out C:/Certificates/DoD/1A_IntermediateCA/public/intermediate.cert.pem
+         openssl ca -config rootca.cnf -extensions v3_intermediate_ca -days 730 -notext -md sha256 -in C:/Certificates/DoD/1A_IntermediateCA/csr/intermediate.csr.pem -out C:/Certificates/DoD/1A_IntermediateCA/public/intermediate.cert.pem

-Select Y to sign the certificate.
+Select 'y' to sign the certificate.

-Select Y to commit the certificate into the database.
+Select 'y' to commit the certificate into the database.

-This will create the cert, and add the cert to the index, if its the first one it will throw a minor error and then create the index for you.
+This will create the cert, and add the cert to the index, if its the first cert it will throw a minor error while adding it to the index and then create the index for you.

 Verify the CERT:

 cd back into the signing directory:

     cd ..
     cd 1A_IntermediateCA